 Communication Matters is the quarterly magazine published by NZSTA for Speech-language Therapists and others who are interested in knowing what is happening within the profession.
-Anyone can therefore write an article who has something to share with this audience.
-It is a great place to share the work you have been involved with, to build your experience, and portfolio by having your work published in this manner.
+Therefore, anyone can write an article to share with this audience.
+It is a great place to share the work you have been involved with, to build your experience and portfolio by having your work published in this manner.
 The style of writing required is that of a professional magazine and not an academic journal.

 As you will see from previous issues of Communication Matters, articles cover a range of topics.
 Examples have included;